Fiduciary vs Financial Advisor: Make the Right Choice for Your Future

 A fiduciary is a financial professional who has a legal obligation to act in the best interest of their clients.
 This means they must prioritize their clients' needs and goals over their own.
 Fiduciaries are held to a higher standard than other financial advisors because of this duty to their clients.

 Fiduciary standards include two main principles: the duty of loyalty and the duty of care.
-The duty of loyalty means that fiduciaries must avoid conflicts of interest and always put their clients first.
+The duty of loyalty means that fiduciaries must put their clients first.
 The duty of care requires them to make well-informed decisions based on thorough research and analysis.

 Here at Phillip James Financial, we take pride in our fiduciary status, which means we work exclusively for you, not for any investment company.
 This commitment ensures that you'll never be sold a financial product, allowing us to focus solely on your best interests.

-Our fees are competitively low, starting at just 0.5%, and we require no long-term commitments.
+Our fees are competitive and we require no long-term commitments.
 This transparent and client-focused approach helps you achieve your financial goals with confidence and trust.

 What is a Financial Advisor?